Skip to content

 Okay, that I’m preparing this week for a board retreat focused on shared governance likely has something to do with my reading of Ephesians 4.
 However, it doesn’t take much imagination to pull principles for smooth functioning governance from the Apostle Paul’s exhortation to the squabbling bunch in Ephesus.

-Communication, trust, integrity, and transparency – the four pillars of exemplary governance – they’re all here.
+Communication, trust, mutual accountability, and transparency – the four pillars of exemplary governance – they’re all here.

-In thirty-two verses, Paul provides a primer (albeit, accidentally) for those who’ve been called by God as executive directors/pastors, senior staff, and board members.
+In thirty-two verses, Paul provides a primer (albeit, without intention) for those who’ve been called by God as executive directors/pastors, senior staff, and board members.

 Be worthy of the calling you’ve received (v.1).